 Patrons must return library materials on or before their due dates.
 Fines are charged for overdue course reserves, technology items, and reference collection materials.
 Fines are waived if the overdue material is returned within a 30-minute grace period.
 Overdue fines are not charged for items in the general circulating collection.
 The following schedule for fines applies:

-Fines and/or replacement fees can result in borrowing privileges being suspended and blocks placed on student's academic record until all fines are paid or resolved.
+Fines and/or replacement fees can result in borrowing privileges being suspended and blocks placed on student's Library account until all fines are paid or resolved.
 The Library reserves the right to review this policy on a case-by-case basis and can offer payment plans when applicable.

-If a patron's account accrues fines/fees of $100 or more will result in an immediate Academic Block placed on their record.
-In addition, any outstanding fines/fees at the end of each quarter of $25 or more will also receive a block.
-The block suspends your library borrowing privileges and prevents you from registering, adding or dropping classes.
+If a patron's account accrues fines/fees of $100 or more will result in an immediate library block placed on their library account.
+In addition, any outstanding fines/fees at the end of each quarter of $25 or more will also receive a library block.
+The block suspends your library borrowing privileges.
 This block is removed when you return or pay for the overdue materials’ fine/fee.

 The Library will send a notice by email about any fines or fees resulting from an overdue item.
 It is the patron's responsibility to keep contact information current.

 If a patron has an overdue material fine or fee on their account, it can be paid through the Cashier's Office: 206.934.4108, Cashier.Central@seattlecolleges.edu.

 Payment can be in the form of credit/ debit card, check or cash.